Azure-Samples/azure-sql-db-session-recommender/README.md

 ## Authenticate with Azure

+Make sure AZD CLI can access Azure resources.
+You can use the following command to log in to Azure:

 ```
 azd auth login
 ```

-Then, execute the `azd init` command to initialize the environment.

 ## Initialize local environment

+Execute the `azd init` command to initialize the environment.

 **Note**: Resource Group Scoped Deployment is currently an alpha feature, so please run the following command before running command `azd up`.